MicrosoftDocs/cpp-docs/docs/mfc/walkthrough-adding-animation-to-an-mfc-project.md

 1. On the **Messages** tab, in the **Messages** box, select **WM_ERASEBKGND**, click **Add Handler**, and then click **OK**.

-1. In MFCAnimationWalkthroughView.cpp, replace the implementation of `OnEraseBkgnd` with the following code to reduce flickering in the animated object when it is redrawn.
+1. In MFCAnimationWalkthroughView.cpp, replace the implementation of `OnEraseBkgnd` with the following code to reduce flickering in the animated object when it's redrawn.

     ```cpp
     BOOL CMFCAnimationWalkthroughView::OnEraseBkgnd(CDC* /*pDC*/)